Storing Leftover Paint Properly

+After a fresh coat of paint, you might view the leftover cans as burdensome, but it’s always best to keep them.
 Resealing paint cans and proper storage will ensure future use for accurate paint touch-ups.
 Conversely, when paint cans are stored in non-temperature-controlled areas, the shelf life is drastically reduced.

+Even unopened paint should not be exposed to high or low temperatures for an extended time.
 From paint brushes, containers, & rollers, we will offer tips for preserving house paint and tools for future effortless reuse.

 The Importance of Storing the Original Paint

+It can be a real headache when you need touch-up paint and can’t find the matching can.
+Equally as bad is when the touch-up paint doesn’t match.
 Effectively touching up walls or trim is not as easy as heading to a local paint store to get what you need.
-You will have to repaint the entire area if you don’t have the original paint cans.
+You must repaint the entire area if you don’t have the original paint cans.

 The reason is that each paint store’s machine is calibrated slightly differently.
 So, one Sherwin-Williams or Benjamin Moore paint store will vary from the next, even when choosing the same color and paint type.

-How to Seal Leftover Paint
+Sealing Leftover Paint

-Excess air can be the enemy of leftover paint, causing it to dry out.
-Consider how full the can is and if there are any damages.
-If the bucket is less than half full, consider transferring it to a smaller container.
+Tip: Excess air can be the enemy of leftover paint, causing it to dry out.
+Here are the steps to prevent the paint from drying.

-Check the rim for excess paint, and if there is any paint along the edge of the can, remove it to ensure a tight seal.
-Once the edge of the can is clear, use a mallet or carefully tap the edge of the lid with a hammer.
+- Check the rim for excess paint, and if any paint is along the edge of the can, remove it to ensure a tight seal.

-Recommendations For Paint Storage
+Paint Storage

 Often forgotten, some paints are flammable, and most are hazardous, yet the storage requirements are the same whether the paint is interior house paint or exterior.